 The strength of a dog bite is between 250 and 325 PSI (pounds per square inch) whereas, the average human has a bite force of about 120-220 PSI.
 A domesticated dog’s bite force isn’t as strong as you may think, especially when compared to some other animal friends!
 In a recent experiment by National Geographic, a 2-pound Macaw had a bite force of 375 PSI (which is very close to the 400 PSI strength of a wild wolf!)

-And, although they get a bad rap, the American Pit Bull terrier had one of the lowest bite forces of the large bdogs tested.
+And, although they get a bad rap, the American Pit Bull terrier had one of the lowest bite forces of the large dogs tested.
 Of course, bite force will change according to the breed or size of dog.
-The records for the strongest bites of domestic dogs are held by Shepherds and Rottweilers.
+The records for the strongest bites of domestic dogs are actually held by Shepherds and Rottweilers.